Our experts are available

 Friday 9:00 am – 3:00 pm EST

-A proper deworming program is targeted to the individual horse, and is developed by performing a fecal egg count test to determine whether the horse is a low, medium, or high shedder, and then working with the horse’s veterinarian to decide what dewormer to use when.
+A proper deworming program for adult horses should be designed for the entire herd, not just individual horses.
+Information is gathered from the individual horse, and parasite fecal egg counts are performed to test whether the horse is a low, medium, or high strongyle parasite shedder.
+With this information in hand, the horse owner can then work with their veterinarian to decide what dewormer to use when.

-If you’re like any other horse owner who wants to take great care of his or her horse, the idea of your horse carrying a high load of parasites is enough to make you cringe.
-That’s because you know that preventing parasite infestation is crucial to maintaining your horse’s health.
-If left untreated, a high parasite load can cause things like including poor quality coat, weight loss, diarrhea, or colic.
-Unfortunately, the risk of parasite infestation is an inevitable part of horsekeeping.
+If you’re like any other horse owner who wants to take great care of their horse, the idea of your horse carrying a high load of parasites is enough to make you cringe.
+But it is important to remember that it is completely normal for horses to have parasites and that the overwhelming majority of horses are perfectly happy and healthy with their parasites.
+However, in rare cases, a high parasite load can cause poor quality coat, weight loss, diarrhea, or colic.

 Horses get infected with parasites, but it doesn’t happen exactly like getting infected with a contagious disease like influenza or rhino (Equine Herpes Virus).
 Horses usually get worms when they’re turned out in a contaminated pasture.
 A horse can even re-infect himself with his own intestinal worms.

 Fortunately, there is more you can do than cringe when it comes to parasite control.
 Along with using proper environmental management to reduce parasite transmission (like regularly removing manure from pastures – not spreading it!), you can help reduce the parasite infection pressure with a proper deworming program.